 This course has two components- a weekly seminar and six hours per week in a field setting working with a client who is mentally ill, intellectually disabled, behaviorally disordered, or individuals with ASD.
 Under the supervision of the instructor and the clinical staff at their placement, students develop, implement and evaluate a behaviorally based clinical intervention for their client.
 While the instructor can assist students in finding a placement, students are ultimately responsible for securing one.
 Prerequisite: PSYC 222 and PSYC 416 or PSY 315; enrollment by permission of the instructor.
-Also, Psych 494 serves as a Capstone for both the BA and the BS in Psychology.
+Junior or Senior Standing Only.Also, PSYC-494 serves as a Capstone for both the BA and the BS in Psychology.